scoresvideos

 1.2 Legal and ethical considerations in emergency care

 Understanding legal and ethical considerations is crucial for first responders.
-Knowing your responsibilities, patient rights, and laws helps you provide safe, effective care while protecting yourself from legal issues.
+Knowing your responsibilities, patient rights, and privacy laws helps you provide safe, effective care while protecting yourself from legal issues.

 Negligence and Standard of Care